-Dr. Wong joined TOC in 2001 and specializes in orthopedic surgery and sports medicine.
+Dr. Wong joined TOC in 2001 and specializes in minimally invasive joint reconstruction surgery in outpatient and ambulatory surgery center settings.
 He is in practice at our Canopy Clinic location.

 Dr. Wong has a passion to mentor future physicians, especially those with an interest in orthopedic surgery.
 He is an Associate Professor at Florida State University (FSU) College of Medicine and has received many accolades for his teaching skills, including Clinical Educator of the Year, Outstanding Clinical Professor, and Top 10 Best Faculty Preceptors.
 One of his greatest achievements was hiring three of his former medical students to join TOC: Drs.
 David Alvarez, Matthew Lee, and Brian Zirgibel.
 In 2016, Dr. Wong became a Clinical Instructor for the Alabama College of Osteopathic Medicine.

 He has been involved in many areas of the medical community.
-He currently serves on the Board of Directors at Tallahassee Memorial HealthCare (TMH) and previously was a member of the Surgical Case Review Committee.
-Starting in 2018, he has been the Treasurer on the TMH Board of Directors.
+He served on the Board of Directors at Tallahassee Memorial HealthCare (TMH) for many years and previously was a member of the Surgical Case Review Committee.
 He has been Team Physician for several local athletic programs, including Leon High School, Florida High School and Gym Force Gymnastics and Athletic Training Center.
 He has also been a volunteer physician in the Capital Medical Society Foundation’s We Care Network for many years.